My Complete Art ToolKit

-Later on, as you shade, your pencil will glide over the groove and leave a crisp sharp line.
+Later, as you are shading, your pencil will glide over the groove and leave a crisp sharp line.

-It’s brilliant when it works, and irreparable mess when it doesn’t.
+It’s brilliant when it works, and an irreparable mess when it doesn’t.

 I’ve largely abandoned the method in favor of using a battery eraser.

 Many of my drawings in recent years have been drawn, almost exclusively, with Pentel propelling pencils.

 They offer me so much control, I can draw insane detail.
 That’s both a plus and a minus.

 Now I can draw the wrinkles inside the wrinkles with absolute precision.
 The major drawback is its harder to draw fast and loose.

 I use 0.3mm leads with grades 4H, 2H, HB, B, and 2B.

 The smallest 0.3mm leads only go as dark as 2B but I seldom wish or need to go any darker.